-At Klest Injury Law Firm, we have considerable experience successfully representing dog bite victims and animal attack survivors throughout metropolitan Chicago, including in Chicago's many forest preserves and along the Lake Michigan shoreline.
+At Klest Injury Law Firm, our personal injury lawyer has considerable experience successfully representing dog bite victims and animal attack survivors throughout metropolitan Chicago, including in Chicago’s many forest preserves and along the Lake Michigan shoreline.
 We aggressively advocate for clients, helping them seek full and fair compensation for medical bills, lost wages or income, costs of rehabilitation, and pain and suffering.

 Our Dog Bite And Animal Attack Practice

 We handle all types of dog bite and animal attack cases, including:

 - Animal attacks resulting from inadequate fencing/restraints, including leash law violations